cmancone/mygrations/README.md

 username_key = "DB_USERNAME"
 password_key = "DB_PASSWORD"
 database_key = "DB_DATABASE"
+env_file = ".env"

 files_directory = "database/"
 ```

 To be clear, you don't put your database credentials in your `mygrate.conf` file: instead you simply tell it which keys to grab the database credentials out of from your `.env` file.
 This way you can just have one `mygrate.conf` file that works in all environments.
 The files directory tells it where to find your `*.sql` files.
 You simply specify the location of the directory containing those files, relative to the `mygrate.conf` file.
 It will automatically read any `*.sql` files in that directory and use the structure in those files to determine the "truth" of what your database should look like.
+Finally, the `env_file` setting tells mygrations where to find your `.env` file.
+It should be relative to the location of your `mygrate.conf` file (i.e. `.env` if the file is in the same directory or `sub_directory/.env` if the `.env` file lives in a sub directory relative to the `mygrate.conf` file).

 To make things super clear I have created an example repository that is ready to run mygrations.
 Instructions [here](https://github.com/cmancone/mygrations_example).

-## Usage
+## Command line usage

 Currently the system supports 5 modes: